-10-9B-16-27-1: OFF STREET PARKING:
+10-9B-13-28-1: OFF STREET PARKING:

-A minimum of two (2) off street parking spaces shall be required for each dwelling unit and additionally two (2) for each accessory dwelling.
-Each off street parking space shall be not less than ten feet by twenty feet (10' x 20') per space and shall not be located within any portion of a side setback area adjacent to a street.
-See accessory code add number.
+A minimum of two (2) off street parking spaces shall be required for each dwelling unit Each off street parking space shall be not less than ten feet by twenty feet (10' x 20') per space and shall not be located within any portion of a side setback area adjacent to a street.

-10-9B-16-27-2: GARAGE: (update with new accessory apartment code)
+10-9B-13-28-2: GARAGE:

 A minimum of two (2) off street parking spaces shall be enclosed within a garage.
-A minimum of one off street parking space shall be enclosed within a garage for an accessory dwelling.
+A minimum of one off-street parking space shall be enclosed within a garage for an accessory dwelling.
+(10-12-29)

-10-9B-16-27-3: REVERSE SLOPE DRIVEWAYS:
+10-9B-13-28-3: REVERSE SLOPE DRIVEWAYS:

-- A. No driveway providing access to a garage or off street parking area within a lot shall have a down slope grade from the adjacent street to the garage or covered off street parking area. - A. Applicability.
+A. No driveway providing access to a garage or off-street parking area within a lot shall have a down slope grade from the adjacent street to the garage or covered off street parking area.

+- A. Applicability.
 These provisions apply to all developments in CE-3, with the following exceptions: - a.
 The planning commission may approve a down slope driveway if: - i.
 The drainage of surface water will be adequately diverted from entry into the dwelling, garage or other covered parking area - ii.
 The proposed diversion of surface water will not impact adjacent property.

-10-9B-16-27-4: DRIVEWAY GRADE:
+10-9B-13-29-4: DRIVEWAY GRADE: